Monday Exercise 1.5: Declare Resource Needs¶

 Determining Resource Needs Before Running Any Jobs¶

-It can be very difficult to determine the memory needs of your running program.
+It can be very difficult to predict the memory needs of your running program without running tests.
 Typically, the memory size of a job changes over time, making the task even trickier.
 If you have knowledge ahead of time about your job’s maximum memory needs, use that, or a maybe a number that's just a bit higher, to be safe.
-If not, then it's best to run your program in a single test job, first, and let HTCondor tell you in the log file (or in the
+Worst case scenario, you can request a fairly large amount of memory (as high as what's on your laptop or other server, if you know your program can run without crashing) for a first test job, OR you can run the program locally and 'watch' it:

-learn.chtc.wisc.edu, you should not run computationally-intensive work because it can use resources needed by HTCondor to manage the queue for all uses.
-However, you may have access to other computers where you can observe the memory usage of a program.
-The downside is that you'll have to watch a program run for essentially the entire time, to make sure you catch the maximum memory usage.¶
+When working on a shared submit server, you should not run computationally-intensive work because it can use resources needed by HTCondor to manage the queue for all uses.
+However, you may have access to other computers (your laptop, for example, or another server) where you can observe the memory usage of a program.
+The downside is that you'll have to watch a program run for essentially the entire time, to make sure you catch the maximum memory usage.

 ps command or the